| Why schools fail

 he doesn't explain what's undemocratic about phonics, which teaches children to

+become independent readers.
+You can't get more democratic than that.
 In a letter to Education Week (Feb.
 13), Ken Goodman, noted Whole Language guru,

 wrote: "Nothing less than an inquisition is being waged by federal law against teachers